 - Decide whether this farm will serve session-based desktops or remote applications.
 In this release, the same farm cannot serve both.

-Note: Tech Preview feature: To have your end users use App Volumes applications from a Microsoft Windows 10 multi-session operating system, you must entitle those users to both an App Volumes applications assignment and to a session-based desktops assignment.
+Note: To have your end users use App Volumes applications with a Microsoft Windows 10 multi-session operating system, you must entitle those users to both an App Volumes applications assignment and to a session-based desktops assignment.
 For this scenario, create a desktops farm to provide those session-based desktops based on that farm.
-When creating that desktops farm, select the published image that you created by following the steps in Tech Preview - How To Configure a Microsoft Windows 10 Multi-Session Image for Use with App Volumes Features in Horizon Cloud Pods in Microsoft Azure.
+When creating that desktops farm, select the published image that you created with the Microsoft Windows 10 multi-session operating system.

 - Decide whether you want the farm's RDSH VMs to have encrypted disks.
 You must specify disk encryption when creating the farm.
 You cannot later add disk encryption after the farm is created.
 For a description of the disk capability, see Using Microsoft Azure Disk Encryption with Your Farms and VDI Desktops in Your Horizon Cloud Environment.